The two primary types of inflammatory bowel disease (IBD) are

 Tissue samples may be taken from the lining of the digestive tract during endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
 Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more (an examination of the digestive tract using a viewing tube) and examined microscopically for evidence of other causes of inflammation of the colon (colitis) or inflammation of the last part of the small intestine (ileum).
 This removal and examination of tissue is called a biopsy.

 Doctors also consider other disorders that cause similar abdominal symptoms such as irritable bowel syndrome Irritable Bowel Syndrome (IBS) Irritable bowel syndrome is a disorder of the digestive tract that causes recurring abdominal pain and constipation or diarrhea.
 Symptoms vary but often include lower abdominal pain, bloating... read more , ischemic colitis Ischemic Colitis Ischemic colitis is injury of the large intestine that results from an interruption of blood flow.
 Abdominal pain and bloody stools are common.
 Computed tomography is usually done, and colonoscopy... read more (which occurs more often in people older than 50), malabsorption syndromes Overview of Malabsorption Malabsorption syndrome refers to a number of disorders in which nutrients from food are not absorbed properly in the small intestine.
 Certain disorders, infections, and surgical procedures can... read more , including celiac disease Celiac Disease Celiac disease is a hereditary intolerance to gluten (a protein found in wheat, barley, and rye) that causes characteristic changes in the lining of the small intestine, resulting in malabsorption... read more , and certain gynecologic disorders in women.
 The doctor may do imaging studies, such as x-rays X-Ray Studies of the Digestive Tract X-rays often are used to evaluate digestive problems.
 Standard x-rays (plain x-rays) do not require any special preparation (see Plain X-Rays).
 These x-rays usually can show a blockage or paralysis... read more , computed tomography Computed Tomography and Magnetic Resonance Imaging of the Digestive Tract Computed tomography (CT—see also Computed Tomography (CT)) and magnetic resonance imaging (MRI—see also Magnetic Resonance Imaging (MRI)) scans are good tools for assessing the size and location... read more (CT), or magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
 MRI does not use x-rays and is usually very safe... read more (MRI) of the abdomen to rule out other disorders.
 The doctor may do video capsule endoscopy Video Capsule Endoscopy Video capsule endoscopy (wireless video endoscopy) is a procedure in which the person swallows a battery-powered capsule.
-The capsule contains one or two small cameras, a light, and a transmitter... read more to evaluate the intestines of people who have Crohn disease.
+The capsule contains one or two small cameras, a light, and a transmitter... read more to evaluate the intestines of people who have symptoms that suggest Crohn disease.

 Treatment of IBD